Workflow

 Color management is essential to any print workflow.
 The last step in profiling a printer, which is often overlooked, is the determination of the printer’s actual tonal range, using a test image like the one at the right.
 (The thumbnail is a link to the .tif file.)
 Until this is done, zone system calibration will be a frustrating experience, as determining the shadow and highlight thresholds will be a trial-and-error process.

 To determine the printer’s tonal range, print the test image using the appropriate printer profile.
 The image consists of a series of dark squares on a black background, and light squares on a white background.
 The RGB levels of the dark squares run from 1 to 20, and the light squares from 254-235.
 Let the print dry, then examine it in a good light, no brighter than the conditions under which your prints are likely to be viewed.
-It should be fairly easy to identify the first visible light square, but the first visible dark square is something of a judgment call.
+It should be fairly easy to identify the first visible light square, but the first visible dark square may be something of a judgment call.
 Many photographers act as though Dmax were sacred, and may recoil at the thought of printing at a level above the printer’s maximum black; but if you can’t see the difference between the darkest levels in a print, you have lost part of your image.
 Choose the first dark square that you can really see.
 The tonal range of the printer runs from the level darker than the first visible dark square, to the level lighter than the first visible light square.
 Before printing any image, apply a Levels adjustment layer, and set the output levels to the printer’s tonal range.
 (Tip: save this as an action.)

 One more step remains before setting out on zone system calibration.
 Having determined the printer’s output levels, print another test image, this time to choose the threshold shadow and highlight levels (zones I and IX in the traditional system).
 The image at the right is similar to the previous test image, but uses L* (0-100) rather than RGB (0-255) levels.
 I chose 2 and 98 as my shadow and highlight thresholds.